CRM strategy: key steps, guidelines & payoffs

 Add AI to your CRM toolkit

-• Intelligent automation AI replaces or complements automated workflows based on predefined sets of rules typically configured manually (such as case assignment rules directing customers to an available support specialist), with more flexible, context-aware forms of automation.
+- Intelligent automation AI facilitates more flexible, context-aware forms of automation, augmenting or replacing traditional automated workflows based on predefined sets of rules typically configured manually, such as case assignment rules directing customers to an available sales rep or support specialist.
 For instance, Microsoft Dynamics 365 integrates chatbots powered by generative AI to resolve customer issues in real-time through automated human-like interactions.

 Create an integrated software ecosystem

-A CRM system can serve as a unified data storage and a single source of truth for your customer-centric operations as long as it's properly integrated with other corporate systems collecting relevant information.
+A CRM system can serve as a unified data storage and a single source of truth for your customer-centric operations as long as it's properly integrated with other corporate systems.
 Otherwise, customer data scattered across different information storage systems can lead to inaccuracies and inconsistencies and jeopardize your CRM strategy.
 For instance, poor integration between CRM and accounting software can result in incorrect invoices, missed sales opportunities, and customer churn.

 Data-driven decision-making